ramishbk647/Pharmacy-website/README.md

-# PHP-SRePS-Testing
+# PHP-SRePS
-Sales Reporting and Prediction System for People Health Pharmacy.
+A web-based Sales Reporting and Prediction System for People Health Pharmacy.
-## This branch contains completed files.
-Files put into this repository are ready for testing.